-When a student, family member, or faculty/staff member makes a request for a student’s temporary, short-term, or unknown length of time absence from the University due to emergency or other critical incident, Student Affairs will provide appropriate notification via email.
+When a student, family member, or faculty/staff member makes a request for a student’s temporary, short-term, or unknown length of time absence from the University due to emergency or other critical incident, Student Advocacy and Support will provide appropriate notification via email.
 Absences which warrant such responses may include, but are not limited to the following:

 - Medical emergencies

 The absence notification is intended to provide information to instructors to anticipate the absence and when to expect a student to return.
 It is not a request or mandate to excuse an absence.
 This decision belongs to the instructor.
 The absence notification is a written reminder that students should work directly with their instructors to determine how to complete any missed coursework.

 Absence notification requests should NOT be submitted for travel issues, weather-related delays, jobs/internships, court appearances.